UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 >[!WARNING]
 >For interactive work, we recommend that you combine `salloc` and `srun`, as shown above, to ensure that your session switches to a Bunya compute node and does not remain on the login node.
 ><br><br>
 >You can use the salloc, followed by separate srun commands, however _*every*_ command that you wish to run on the allocated compute node must be explicitly `srun`.
-Otherwise that processing will happen on your login node.
+Otherwise, that processing will happen on your login node.
+><br><br>
+>In either case, once the walltime of the salloc has elapsed, the job will terminate and the control will return to your login node.
+In that case, any subsequent commands will run on the login node and will cause problems.
+Always confirm what node you are on, before running computations on Bunya.

 #### How can I confirm that I am running on a compute node ?